 You might need to consider a few things before you commit to a cash-out refinance, including:

 Leave Equity In Your Home

 Let’s say you’ve paid a total of $20,000 on your mortgage principal.
-You might assume that this means you can take up to $20,000 out with a cash-out refinance.
+You might assume this means you can take up to $20,000 out with a cash-out refinance.
 However, depending on your loan, this isn’t always possible.
-Conventional loans require you to leave between 15-20% equity in your home after a refinance, and FHA loans require at least 15%.
+Conventional loans require you to leave 15 – 20% equity in your home after a refinance, and FHA loans require at least 15%.
 The only exception to this rule is with a VA loan refinance, which doesn’t require you to leave any equity after you refinance.

 You Don’t Get Cash Immediately

 Similar to when you buy a home, you must submit to underwriting and appraisal processes before your lender approves your refinance.
-Even after you close, the Truth in Lending Act requires your lender to offer you three days to cancel the loan if you have a change of heart, and you won’t get your cash until three to five days after closing.
-If you need cash immediately, a cash-out refinance may not be the right solution.
+Even after you close, the Truth in Lending Act requires your lender to offer you 3 days to cancel the loan if you have a change of heart, and you won’t get your cash until 3 – 5 days after closing.
+If you need money immediately, a cash-out refinance may not be the right solution.

 Your Loan Terms May Change

 When you get a cash-out refinance, you pay off your original mortgage and replace it with a new loan.
 This means your new loan may take longer to pay off, your monthly payments may be different or your interest rate may change.
 Be sure to look at the Closing Disclosure from your lender and analyze your new loan terms.

 Cash-out refinances are contingent upon an appraisal by an independent third party.
 Appraisals can take time, so factor this into your refinancing timeline.